 Chef and Naturalist Christine Smith

 Born and raised a few miles outside of Seattle, Christine spent many weekends and summers at her grandparents’ farm where she learned the value of fresh fruits and vegetables.
-As your host and chef she is dedicated to bring a distinct Northwest flavor to the table of the David B. Christine has also owned a small gardening business in Bellingham and love to geek-out plants.
+As your host and chef, she is dedicated to bringing a distinct Northwest flavor to the table of the David B. Christine has also owned a small gardening business in Bellingham and loves to geek-out on plants.

 Several years ago a couple of passengers encouraged Christine to write a book chronicling the David B’s rebuild.
 That encouragement led to her writing, More Faster Backwards: Rebuilding David B which was published in December of 2011.
-In 2013 More Faster Backwards was the Grand Prize winner of the Chanticleer Book Reviews Journey Award for narrative non-fiction.She also writes a weekly blog for Yachting Magazine and currently has articles in CruisingNW.com and Pacific Nor’west Boating.
+In 2013 More Faster Backwards was the Grand Prize winner of the Chanticleer Book Reviews Journey Award for narrative non-fiction.She also wrote a weekly blog for Yachting Magazine and has been published in WoodenBoat Magazine, Adventures NW Magazine, CruisingNW.com and Pacific Nor’west Boating.